defano/wyldcard/README.md

 #### The selection container

-The active selection of text within a field can be used as a container.
-When mutating the selection, the selected text changes making the newly changed text the active selection.
+The active selection of text within a field or the message box can be used as a container.
+When mutating the selection, the selected text changes making the modified text the active selection.

 For example,

 ```
 if the selection is a number then multiply the selection by 10
-put "[redacted] into the selection"
+put "[redacted]" into the selection
 ```

 ## Parts and Properties